atrf87/json-1/task_hw.md

     "country_to_visit": "China"
 }
 ```
 #### 11. Create a file "skills.json" and add information about the skills that will be studied in the course.
-In JSON format
+In json format
 ```
 {
     "skill_1": "QA_Theory",